About the Department

 The department's offices and facilities are located throughout many buildings on campus; department administration resides in the Reber Building.
 Faculty offices and laboratory facilities can also be found in Hammond, Leonhard, Research East, Engineering Unit E, the High Pressure Combustion Laboratory, NARCO Building in CATO Park and the Radiation Science and Engineering Center.

 Our mechanical engineering program continues to be one of the most popular at Penn State.
-In 2016, U.S. News and World Report ranked Penn State's mechanical engineering undergraduate program 17th in the country and the graduate program 16th among the 215 mechanical engineering programs in the U.S.
+In 2016, U.S. News and World Report ranked Penn State's mechanical engineering undergraduate program 17th in the country.
+In 2017, the graduate program was ranked 15th among the 170 ranked mechanical engineering programs in the U.S.